District Energy Master Plan Phase 1

 The ultimate goal of the project is to move beyond these wasteful and outdated energy practices, by introducing a new system that will centralize all of the college’s mechanical equipment into one location.

 “The proposed solution to this problem is to provide all of the heating for the entire campus from one location in the basement of C wing through a new central plant,” Facilities Project Manager Katherine Rinas said.
 “This new plant will also be using combined heating and power technology, or CHP.”

 You can think of CHP essentially as engines that produce electricity.
 This new district energy system is meant to help conserve energy while being as efficient as possible.
 This is embodied by how the CHP reuses any energy rejected by the plant, cycling excess heat produced back into the network of pipes.

 The first phase is to install piping throughout the exterior parts of the campus.
 “The piping is actually a cool piece of technology.
 The steel portion has thinner walls compared to typical Canadian piping.
 It’s very durable, it is encased in plastic with foam surrounding the pipe, it comes pre-insulated and there is an integrated leak detection system,” Rinas said.

 Sheridan will be the first post-secondary institution in Ontario to use this network of piping for a District Energy System.

-The “network” is similar to a telephone or fiber line.
-It will be the supply and return lines for the super heated water running through the system.
+The “network” is similar to a telephone or fibre line.
+It will be the supply and return lines for the super-heated water running through the system.
 Campus heating water is currently supplied to buildings at 170-180 degrees Fahrenheit and returns to the plant about 20 degrees Fahrenheit cooler.
 With the new system in place, the water will be supplied at temperatures close to 212 degrees F, with return water as much as 50 degrees F cooler.

 It’s a closed loop circuit, so the water is pumped into the system only once, staying in the pipes for very long periods of time, reducing any wasteful water usage.